Saraiki culture

 Saraiki culture is the culture of the Saraiki people, residing in Pakistan and outside Pakistan.
-The region of Southern Punjab is renowned for its Sufi heritage.
-The city of Multan is known as the city of saints.
-It has the shrines of Baha-ud-din Zakariya and Shah Rukn-e-Alam.
-Similarly, Uch Sharif has been the centre of Qadiriyya Sufi order.

 Clothing

-The traditional dress of Saraiki People is the Shalwar kameez that usually they wear and which is the national dress of Pakistan.
-Traditional Sajarak is an important part of male and female dress.
+The traditional dress of Saraiki People is the Shalwar kameez; This is also the national dress of Pakistan.
+Traditional Sajarak is an important part of Saraiki male and female dress.

 Cuisine

 Mango is a seasonal fruit of the region during summers.
 Sohan halwa is a traditional speciality of southern Punjab, particularly Multan.
 The southern Punjab cities of Dera Ghazi Khan, Bahawalpur, Uch Sharif and Mailsi are also known for their sohan halwa products.
 Multani Chaamp is a meat dish consisting of lamb chops prepared with various flavours and spices, placed on sewers and grilled over charcoal.

+Religion

+The region of Saraikistan is renowned for its Sufi heritage.
+The city of Multan is known as the city of saints.
+It has the shrines of Baha-ud-din Zakariya, Shah Rukn-e-Alam and Shah Yousef Gardez.
+Similarly, Uch Sharif has been the centre of Qadiriyya Sufi order.